paramoredigital/adventureres-php-sdk/README.md

 # AdventureRes SDK for PHP

 This repository contains the open source PHP SDK that provides an easy way for PHP developers to access the AdventureRes SDK.
+Full class reference is available [here](http://paramoredigital.github.io/adventureres-php-sdk/docs/).

 ## Installation